mikolajsobanski/BlogWithMe/README.md

 # BlogWithMe

-BlogWithMe is an app to share your memories for everyone, write your own story add some crazy photo from this day!
+BlogWithMe is an app to share your memories with everyone, write your own story and add some crazy photo from this day!

 ## Table of contents